John H. McCarthy: Biography

 He was admitted to the bar in 1873 and commenced practice in New York City.

 Political career

-He served as member of the State assembly in 1880 and 1881.

-Civil justice for the fifth judicial district in the city of New York 1882–1888.
+He served as a member of the State Assembly in between 1880 and 1881 and as a Civil justice for the fifth judicial district in the City of New York between 1882 and 1888.

 Congress

 McCarthy was elected as a Democrat to the Fifty-first Congress and served from March 4, 1889, until his resignation on January 14, 1891, to accept a judicial position.

 Later career and death

 He was appointed on January 11, 1891, by Gov. David B. Hill justice of the city court of New York City to fill a vacancy.

 McCarthy was elected and reelected to the same office and served from 1891 until his death in New York City on February 5, 1908.

 He was interred in Calvary Cemetery, Long Island City, New York.